LLnCSoftware/mserve/README.md

 ### What is a routing string ?

 In our benchmarking experiments we are trying to determine the best way to farm out queries to a collection of servers.
-So far, we have tried 3 methods, called "dispatch algorithms", and do not have frim conclusions yet.
+So far, we have tried 3 methods, called "dispatch algorithms", and do not have firm conclusions yet.

 Originally meserve\_np just sent each query to the first servant from the top the the list which was not busy.
 This tended to put too many queries on the same servant, and could leave others completely unused.